kfriedman/ad-conversion-project/README.md

 ### Deployment Environment

-- Edge caching (CloudFront): used to provide edge caching of static resources, capability for significant traffic volume, and fast response times
+- Edge caching (CloudFront): used to provide caching of static resources, capability for significant traffic volume, and fast response times

 ## PoC Implementation